siavash-saki/tesspy/README.md

 <img align="left" src="docs/readme_pics/logo.jpg">

-`tesspy` is a python library for urban areas tessellation.
+`tesspy` is a python library for geographical tessellation.

 The process of discretization of space into subspaces without overlaps and gaps is called tessellation.
 Tessellation is essential in understanding geographical space and provides a framework for analyzing geospatial data.
 Different tessellation methods are implemented in `tesspy`.
 They can be divided into two groups.
 The first group is regular tessellation methods: square grid and hexagon grid.
 The second group is irregular tessellation methods based on geospatial data.
 These methods are adaptive squares, Voronoi diagrams, and city blocks.
 The geospatial data used for tessellation is retrieved from the OpenStreetMap database.